mxgbr/ihepc/Readme.md

 Time Series Forecasting for Residential Energy Load Prediction with ARIMA and SVR

 Author: Max Gaber

-This project applies the ARIMA and SVR model to the UCI IHEPC dataset.
+This project applies the ARIMA and SVR model to the UCI IHEPC dataset and is explained further in the attached paper.

 Meaning of the different notebooks:
 1. test_data.ipynb creates test data in form of a sine curve with noise